-- Contributory/Comparative Negligence: if the victim acted carelessly, then compensation may be limited by the victim’s own responsibility for the accident.
-For example, if a driver is texting while driving and drives into a construction zone, the construction site can blame the victim for his own carelessness.
+- Contributory/Comparative Negligence: if the victim acted carelessly, compensation might be limited by the victim’s responsibility for the accident.
+If a driver texts and drives into a construction zone, the construction site can blame the driver.

 - Assumption of the Risk: Warnings are essential to construction site safety, but if a person sees the warning and chooses to cross the site anyway, the construction site owners cannot be responsible for any injuries which occur.

 What Should I Do If I am Injured in a Construction Accident?